CtrlK

 Trigger Term Quality

-Good coverage of natural terms users would say: 'data quality', 'validation', 'Great Expectations', 'dbt tests', 'data contracts', 'validation rules', 'data quality pipelines' - these are terms practitioners would naturally use.
+Includes strong natural keywords users would say: 'data quality', 'Great Expectations', 'dbt tests', 'data contracts', 'validation rules', 'data quality pipelines'.
+These are terms a user working in this domain would naturally use.

 3 / 3